CorrelAid/hugo-website/content/de/blog/2021-09-16_tidytuesday_challenge.md

 |Frankfurt a.
 Main I|Christian Democratic Union (CDU)|43663 votes  |58684 votes         |
 |Augsburg Stadt    | Christian Social Union (CSU)         |52769 votes   |62766 votes        |

-In the second scenario we added non-eligible voters of migrant descend in our evaluation (i.e. minors).
+In the second scenario we added non-eligible immigrant voters in our evaluation (i.e. minors).
 This time, the migrant party would win additional 146 seats.
 In total:

 - 35MPs would represent Baden-Wurttemberg,
 - Bavaria: 14MPs,